 Obscure Burn Accidents

-A big factor which must be determined in a negligent burn injury case is the amount of fault each party has expressed.
-Florida operates as a pure-comparative negligence state, which means that plaintiffs here can secure compensation based on how much the negligent party was at fault.
+A big factor that must be determined in a negligent burn injury case is the amount of fault each party has expressed.
+Florida operates as a pure comparative negligence state, which means that plaintiffs here can secure compensation based on how much the negligent party was at fault.
 For example, if you scald your hand by touching the hot roof of a taxicab, you may be considered 99% at fault for expressing a lack of care around sun-exposed objects on a hot day.
 On the other hand, the taxicab company may be 1% at fault for not making the hazard obvious to passengers.

-Believe it or not, it’s the frivolous cases like this one that yield the highest plaintiff awards, allow me to explain.
+Believe it or not, it’s the frivolous cases like this one that yields the highest plaintiff awards, allow me to explain.
 I stated above that the taxicab company (defendant) was 1% at fault due to their negligence, meaning that you (plaintiff) would only be able to recover 1% of the final determined award amount.

 “Well that’s not a very high plaintiff award; I thought you said they yield the highest.”
 Here’s the catch.

-Rare Cases Lead to Rare Finds
+Rare Burn Injury Cases Lead to Rare Finds

 The thing most surprising about Liebeck’s case is this: Judge Robert H. Scott actually had a great reason to award her.
 At first glance, it may seem like Liebeck is almost completely at fault for failing to express care while handling the hot coffee.
 When lawyers and a civil jury got involved in the case, however, it was determined that Lieback was only 20% at fault for the incident.
 Lawyers provided evidence that McDonald’s served their coffee exceptionally hotter than necessary and provided inadequate warnings of such conditions.

-Liebeck’s severe burns may have appeared like your standard case of clumsiness, but soon proved otherwise by uncovering the negligent acts of McDonalds which inevitably led to her pain and suffering.
+Liebeck’s severe burns may have appeared like your standard case of clumsiness, but soon proved otherwise by uncovering the negligent acts of McDonald’s which inevitably led to her pain and suffering.
 If she hadn’t spoken to an attorney to discuss to her case, she may have never imagined being only 20% at fault.
 Some people may not see a correlation between a burn injury they’ve received, and the negligent acts of another.
 That’s why it’s so important to contact an experienced burn injury attorney to discuss your case and get an idea of how well it would hold up in a court of law.

 SPEAK WITH AN EXPERIENCED BURN INJURY ATTORNEY IN THE CLEARWATER & TAMPA BAY AREA FOR FREE